Driving Without Oil Cap ON: These Damages Are Likely To Happen

 Oil lubricates the engine and keeps the parts running smoothly.
 But a little dust inside the parts can end up causing friction.
 That roughness in the engine parts results in excessive heat, which is not good at all.

-According to the expert maintenance tips, one should always close the filler opening with a tight cap.
-Debris inside the engine can cause wear and tear of the parts as well.
-So always shut the cap after an oil change.
+According to expert maintenance tips, one should always close the filler opening with a tight cap.

 2. Oil Escaping Out